 Generally speaking, the more experienced and qualified your attorney is, the more the representation will cost.
 There are many fine attorneys who charge lower fees, so there is not an absolute correlation between the fees and quality.
 This is just to say that a Board Certified Specialist with a lot of experience will be expensive.
 Be sure to have a discussion about cost at the initial meeting with the attorney you interview.
 Make sure that the amount of money you are about to invest is appropriate to the objectives you have in mind and your ability to pay.
 Because there are so many attorneys available and a wide range of fees, you should make sure you are comfortable with the fee agreement for now and into the foreseeable future as your case proceeds.

-No matter how qualified and skilled your attorney is, if he or she can’t communicate effectively with you, you will not be well represented.
-It is essential that the attorney actively listen to what you are saying.
+No matter how qualified and skilled your attorney is, if he or she can't communicate effectively with you, you will not be well represented.
+It is essential that the attorney actively listens to what you are saying.
 The attorney should be able to give you direct answers to simple questions.
 A good attorney can speak plain English and not fall back on legalese.
 If the attorney cannot translate legal concepts into everyday language, it can interfere with your representation and decision-making.
-Check the attorney’s written materials, including the fee agreement, hand-outs at the office and the material on his or her web site.
+Check the attorney's written materials, including the fee agreement, hand-outs at the office and the material on his or her website.
 If you cannot get a clear understanding of what you are reading, expect problems down the line.

 When you meet someone, there is an intangible feeling or impression you receive.
 For whatever reason, some people just automatically make you feel comfortable and with others, you may have a lingering doubt or concern that is hard to express.
 Some refer to that as their “gut feeling”.
 Others use different terms, such as intuition or instinct.
 Whatever you call it, you should pay attention.
 Usually, when you hire an attorney, it is for an extended time and it is expensive.
 Make sure you feel very comfortable and secure in that relationship.
 If you have doubts or something doesn't feel right, you should check with other attorneys.
 One size doesn't fit all, and an attorney who is a great match for a friend of yours may not be a great attorney for you.
 The bottom line is that you want to hire someone who feels like a good match for you.

 Hiring the right lawyer is important in your efforts to achieve certain objectives through the legal system.
-You shouldn’t rush or be pressured when choosing a lawyer.
+You shouldn't rush or be pressured when choosing a lawyer.
 Your outcome will be better if you select an attorney who meets your needs and with whom you feel comfortable.
-You can probably find several attorneys who are technically competent and able to do what you need done, but you should look beyond the basic competence and consider the factors mentioned above in order to find the best lawyer for you and your case.
+You can probably find several attorneys who are technically competent and able to do what you need to be done, but you should look beyond the basic competence and consider the factors mentioned above in order to find the best lawyer for you and your case.